ahmsay/Solidvessel/README.md

 ### Docker

 Docker simply lets you run an application without relying on dependencies.
-All services have a Dockerfile to create their images.
-Updating the jar and creating an image for 6 services was a-bit time-consuming, so I wrote a <a href="https://github.com/ahmsay/Microshop/blob/master/project-configuration/build_images.sh" target="_blank">shell script</a> to do it with one command.
+Normally I was using official `openjdk:16-alpine` image.
+With that image, containers' size were more than 350 mb.
+To reduce the image size, I started to use my own java image.
+I included only necessary java modules.
+With this approach, I have a base image and all services use that base image to generate their containers.
+Now containers' size are around 120 mb.

+I was also using Dockerfiles for all services.
+With this configuration, in the Dockerfile, you add the generated .jar file to the container, and they are ready to use.
+However, when pushing the image, it treats the whole application as one layer.
+So no matter how small a code change is, you must push the entire application.
+To solve this problem I started to use Jib, which can split the application into more layers while building the image.
+Now all Dockerfile configurations are in the
+<b>pom.xml</b> file for each service, and with `mvn compile jib:dockerBuild` command, Jib
+builds the Docker image in a more granular way.
+With this approach, when I make a code change, I only push the necessary parts.

 ### Docker Hub